remotestorage/armadietto/DEVELOPMENT.md

 ## Development

 * Run `npm test` to run the automated tests.
-* Run `npm dev` to start a server on your local machine.
+* Run `npm run dev` to start a server on your local machine, and have it automatically restart when you update a source code file in `/lib`.

 Set the environment `DEBUG` to enable logging.